Congenital Torticollis (Twisted Neck)

 The symptoms of congenital torticollis (twisted neck) include:

-The standard treatment for congenital muscular torticollis consists of an exercise program to stretch the sternocleidomastoid muscle.
+The standard treatment for congenital muscular torticollis consists of a nonsurgical exercise program to stretch the sternocleidomastoid muscle.

 There are other options that can help.
 Position toys where your baby has to turn his or her head to see them.
 Carry your child so that he or she looks away from the limited side.
 Position the crib so that your child must look away from the limited side to see you outside the crib.

-If nonsurgical options do not correct the torticollis, your doctor may suggest surgery.
+If nonsurgical options do not correct the torticollis, your doctor may suggest surgical treatment.

 Approximately 10% of children with congenital muscular torticollis require surgery.
 The operation is typically scheduled once the child reaches preschool years.
 The procedure will lengthen the short sternocleidomastoid muscle, and may be done as an outpatient surgery, meaning your child could go home the same day.